vukkt/Leanpay-Challenge/README.md

 # Leanpay Challenge
  The goal is to create an application for a Loan Calculator.

+ This is an attempt to create:
+- REST API which returns installment plans based on amount, annual interest percent and number of months
+- DB model and persist each request and calculation result to database